High School Sports are Dying?

 I regularly hear public school coaches cry about ‘recruiting’ and ‘stealing athletes’ and ‘AAU is the devil’, even though badmouthing another school or coach to prevent a kid from going there is the order of the day and just as morally reprehensible as actively recruiting a kid to private school or club team, but I digress…

-My friends, this is 2011.
+My friends, this isn’t the ’90s.
+It’s not the land before Internet.
 Your athletes (and their parents) are reading articles like this, going to sites like this and investing in their education while some of you stand there and cry about it.

 They know that you don’t know what you’re doing.
 And that’s why your athletes are quitting the school team for the Club team.
 That’s why your athletes are leaving practice to go right to their personal coach to get real coaching.
 That’s why parents of 13-18 year olds are the second biggest group of purchasers of resources on this site (behind high school coaches).
 And that’s why I get dozens of emails from young athletes and parents each week asking me how they can train around their high school coach.

 I know I’m mostly preaching to the choir here.
 But I’ve worked at three different high schools and they’ve all been the same.

 If public high schools, coaches and athletic departments want to keep their head in the sand and wax poetic about the good old days, that’s their choice.
 But, right or wrong, the youth sports landscape is becoming more specialized, personalized and professionalized every day.

 Athletes have a right to good coaching.
 Parents have a right to safe, quality coaching for their kids.
 Coaches have a right to conduct their business in an environment that is friendly to their commitment to using sports as a means of developing self esteem and teaching life lessons to young athletes, as well as winning some Championships.

 But I know one thing for sure, coaching education is the key to adaptation.

 To your success,